Wheaton Office | St. Charles Office

 What Is Collaborative Family Law?

-“Collaborative Family Law” is the shared belief by all participants that it is in the best interests of participants and their families to voluntarily commit themselves to avoiding adversarial proceedings.
-This conflict resolution process, which does not rely on a court-imposed resolution but rather relies on an atmosphere of honesty, cooperation, integrity and professionalism, is geared toward the future well-being of the family.
-The goals are to maximize settlement options for the benefit of all participants, to increase the abilities of the participants to communicate in a post-divorce relationship, and to minimize, if not eliminate, the negative economic, social, and emotional consequences of adversarial court proceedings for the participants and their families.
-In committing to the Collaborative Law process, the participants agree to seek a better way to resolve their differences justly and equitably and to strive for shared solutions and self-determination to resolve the issues surrounding the dissolution of marriage.
+The goals of collaborative law are to maximize settlement options for the benefit of all participants, to increase the abilities of the participants to communicate in a post-divorce relationship, and to minimize, if not eliminate, the negative economic, social, and emotional consequences of adversarial court proceedings for the participants and their families.
+In committing to the collaborative law process, the participants agree to seek a better way to resolve their differences justly and equitably and to strive for shared solutions and self-determination to resolve the issues surrounding the dissolution of marriage.

 The Attorney's Role

-The attorneys' role in collaborative law is to provide an organized framework that will facilitate and assist participants in reaching agreements.
+The attorney's role in collaborative law is to provide an organized framework that will facilitate and assist participants in reaching agreements.
 The parties' respective attorneys will help the participants communicate with each other, identify issues, collect and help interpret data, locate experts, ask questions, make observations, suggest options, and help the participants express their goals, interests, and feelings.
 Further, the attorneys will check the workability of proposed solutions and prepare and file all required documents to finalize the matter in court.

 Children's Issues

-When resolving issues related to sharing the enjoyment of and responsibility for children, the participants, their attorneys, and other experts shall make every reasonable effort to reach amicable solutions that promote the best interest of the children.
+When resolving issues related to sharing the enjoyment of and responsibility for children, the participants, their attorneys, and other experts can make every reasonable effort to reach amicable solutions that promote the best interest of the children.
 The participants agree to act quickly to mediate and resolve all differences related to the children in a manner that will promote a caring, loving, and involved relationship between the children and each parent.

 Certified Collaborative Family Law Practitioner

 Lynn M. Mirabella is a certified Collaborative Family Law practitioner.
 Licensed to practice in 1987, Ms. Mirabella is a former county prosecutor who now almost entirely devotes her practice to family law.
+Contact an experienced mediator or collaborative family law practitioner at our firm, Mirabella, Kincaid, Frederick & Mirabella, LLC, by calling 630-665-7300.

 Our collaborative law and mediation attorneys serve clients in the western suburbs of Chicago, Illinois, including Wheaton, Naperville, Oak Brook, and St. Charles, and throughout DuPage County, Will County, and Kendall County.